 Driving an LPG and natural gas car is similar to using a conventional car.
 The main additional control is a switch, usually located by the gear lever or on the dashboard, which enables the driver to select LPG or petrol operation, and a duel-mode fuel gauge.
 Regarding performance, drivers of bi-fuel cars may notice a small loss of power at full throttle when in gas fuel mode.
 Both LPG and natural gas are tried and tested green car fuels – in the UK, over 100,000 cars and light-duty vans currently use LPG.

 How do I refuel an LPG or natural gas car?
 Return to top

 To refuel an LPG vehicle, a flexible hose is locked into place to create a sealed pressurised system.
 The amount of LPG required is usually pre-selected before the gas is automatically dispensed, which takes around the same time as a conventional refill.
-At its peak, LPG was available from around 10% of all forecourts sold the gas.
-While these have reduced in number slightly, as of 2010 there are now around 1,500 forecourts selling LPG across the UK.
+At its peak, LPG was available from around 10% of all forecourts.
+While these have reduced in number slightly, as of 2014 there are around 1,400 forecourts selling LPG across the UK.

 For locations of LPG refuelling points in the UK, view the LPG refuelling map.

 Natural gas vehicles can be refuelled in two ways – 'fast fill' uses a high pressure system to refuel in minutes and 'slow fill' takes several hours (usually overnight).
 Both are essentially carried out by connecting a flexible hose between the dispenser and the vehicle, which is locked into place to create a sealed system.
 The main barrier to the use of natural gas is the low number of publicly accessible gas refuelling stations in the UK which currently number less than 14.
 One alternative is to use a home-based slow fill system such as Gasfill.

 Are LPG and natural gas cars better for the environment?
 Return to top